Improved photometric redshift estimations through self-organising map-based data augmentation

-Nevertheless, spectroscopic samples remain subject to magnitude limits and exhibit uneven coverage in redshift-colour space, resulting in non‐representative training datasets and inducing selection biases \citep{2020MNRAS.496.4769H, 2020A&A...637A.100W}.
-Spectroscopic misidentifications and catalogue mismatches further introduce systematic offsets in point estimates and distort the shapes of posterior redshift distributions \citep{2015ApJ...813...53M}.
+Nevertheless, spectroscopic samples remain subject to magnitude limits and exhibit uneven coverage in redshift-colour space, resulting in non‐representative training datasets and inducing selection biases \citep{2020A&A...637A.100W, 2020MNRAS.496.4769H}.
+Spectroscopic misidentifications and catalogue mismatches further introduce systematic offsets in point estimates and distort the shapes of posterior redshift distributions \citep{2015ApJ...813...53M, 2020MNRAS.496.4769H}.
 Moreover, degeneracies in galaxy SEDs and redshift-colour ambiguities exacerbate these biases.
 Mitigating these challenges therefore demands robust statistical frameworks, truly representative calibration samples and explicit correction schemes that account for spectroscopic incompleteness.

 To address these limitations, an alternative method introduced by \citep{2024ApJ...967L...6M} utilises synthetic mock galaxy catalogues to supplement missing galaxy SEDs, thereby providing more representative datasets for training machine learning methods to estimate photometric redshifts.
+Our work is therefore complementary to SPS-based methods: instead of modifying SED priors, we aim to improve the empirical completeness of the training sample in colour-magnitude space through targeted data augmentation.
 This requires a careful understanding of the realism of the supplemental catalogue, but was shown to provide significant improvements, particularly in high-redshift estimation where the training dataset is least representative.

-In this study, we extend this approach by employing the Self-Organising Map (SOM) machine learning algorithm to identify regions with insufficient spectroscopic redshift coverage, and preferentially augment those regions.
-This facilitates a more effective augmentation of simulated galaxies, resulting in enhanced accuracy in photometric redshift estimates.
-We also introduce controlled variations in the degradation and augmentation protocols to quantify the impact of differing spectroscopic selection functions, and to evaluate photometric redshift performance under both one-year (Y1) and ten-year (Y10) survey depth of LSST.
+In this study, we extend this framework by using a Self-Organising Map (SOM) to identify regions of colour-magnitude space with insufficient spectroscopic-redshift coverage and preferentially augment those regions.
+This enables a more targeted and effective augmentation of simulated galaxies, leading to improved accuracy in photometric-redshift estimates.
+We also introduce two-stage controlled variations to generate a broad suite of synthetic spectroscopic samples representative of those potentially available for LSST.
+This allows us to quantify the impact of differing spectroscopic selection functions and to assess photometric-redshift performance under both one-year (Y1) and ten-year (Y10) LSST depths.